kcubero27/docker-templates/docker-symfony-xdebug-mysql/README.md

 * `Host`: localhost
 * `Port`: 80.
 It needs to match with the exposed port of nginx
 * `Debugger`: Xdebug
 * `Use path mappings`: switch to true.
-Add the mapping between our src folder and /var/www inside the container.
-The container absolute path needs to match with the root folder specified in `docker-php-xdebug-nginx/docker/nginx/sites/default.conf`
+Add the mapping between our src folder and /var/www/symfony inside the container.
+The container absolute path needs to match with the root folder specified in `docker/nginx/sites/default.conf`

 ![DBGp Proxy](./docs/images/capture-servers.png)

+# TODO
+[ ] Share MYSQL variables between docker/.env and symfony/.env
+[ ] Connect Symfony to MySQL
+[ ] Try the debugger
+[ ] Update capture